Primary contact23 Dequetteville Terrace, Kent Town

 Adelaide, South Australia 5067

-Prince Alfred College, founded in the nineteenth century, caters for boys from early learning through to senior years.
+Founded by the Methodist Church in the nineteenth century, and now affiliated with the Uniting Church in Australia, Prince Alfred College caters for boys from early learning through to senior years.

 In the mid 1860s a group of individuals with the vision of a Methodist church school for boys met to progress their dream.
 Fundraising breakfasts were held in the Methodist Meeting Hall and men and women who shared the vision of the founders pledged their support, enabling the purchase of land at Kent Town.